treesess/STEAMRELAY/showcase/260200 voron 2.4 mods for vcp voron/readme.md

 <img width="423" height="265" alt="image" src="https://github.com/user-attachments/assets/d7687f69-0d0b-436f-a38a-09c00fd8faf1" />

-a small section of the cover used on the bottom side of the extrusion A can serve as motor cable holder, to hide the motor cable easily without exposure.
+a small section of the cover printed with TPU used on the bottom side of the extrusion A can serve as motor cable holder, to protect the motor cable without any exposure.

+the long one can cover the upside of the extrusions to avoid stain by cementitious.

 5)